 Geocaches are located throughout the Huron-Clinton Metroparks.
 If you wish to place a cache within a Metropark, see the rules, regulations, and site permit application.

 An 8.5 mile paved hike-bike trail traverses the picturesque landscapes that circle Kent Lake.
 The variety of trees and shrubs make this one of Southeastern Michigan’s finest autumn color tours.
 The hike-bike trail is kept clear of snow in the winter months.
 Please note that some portions of the trail (going clockwise around the lake it would be west of the East Boat Launch to just past the Nature Center) are not salted due to protected natural resources.
-Trail is cleared after roads, lots and sidewalks.
+The trail is cleared after roads, lots, and sidewalks.
 View Current Conditions and Facility Hours

 Enjoy a leisurely cruise on Kent Lake aboard the Island Queen III.
 You will be charmed by nature’s sights and sounds as you tour the picturesque lake on this 46-passenger pontoon boat.
 Capture panoramic vistas as the boat meanders around the lake, among islands and bays, and discover the interesting history of Kensington Metropark.
 Chance upon mute swans, Canada geese, mallard ducks and cormorants, and an occasional osprey.
 On a summer’s day, look for turtles basking in the sun.